finos/symphony-bdk-java/docs/activity.md

 # Activity API

 The Activity API is an abstraction built on top of the Datafeed's [_Real Time Events_](https://developers.symphony.com/restapi/docs/real-time-events).
 An Activity is basically a user interaction triggered from the chat.

-At the moment, two different kinds of activities are supported by the BDK:
+Two different kinds of activities are supported by the BDK:
 - **Command Activity**: triggered when a message is sent in an `IM`, `MIM` or `Chatroom`
 - **Form Activity**: triggered when a user replies to an [_Elements_](https://developers.symphony.com/symphony-developer/docs/overview-of-symphony-elements) form message

-Using the Activity API will help you to make your bot interactions easier and faster to implement.
+## Activity Registry
+The main component for activities is certainly the [`ActivityRegistry`](../symphony-bdk-core/src/main/java/com/symphony/bdk/core/activity/ActivityRegistry.java).
+This central component is used to either adding or retrieving activities.

 ## Command Activity
 A command activity is triggered when a message is sent in an `IM`, `MIM` or `Chatroom`.